The role of grain dynamics in determining the onset of sediment transport: Results

-Figure~\ref{fig:onset-lowRe} shows representative data for ${\rm Re}_*\ll 1$, where agreement is expected between the linear and quadratic drag laws.
+When ${\rm Re}_*\ll 1$, the linear (S-2 and S-3 settings) and quadratic (S-1 settings) drag laws agree, and our simulations show identical results.
+Grain flux tends to zero and stopping times diverge at a critical value $\Theta_c^l \approx 0.28$.
+Figure~\ref{fig:onset-highRe} shows representative data for ${\rm Re}_*\gg 1$.
 As discussed in Section~\ref{sec:fluid-drag}, we begin with a mobilized system, where grains are suspended, and apply the model fluid flow. $\Theta_c$ is characterized by a grain discharge per unit width that tends to zero and diverging stopping times for $\Theta$ just below $\Theta_c$.
 We characterize the grain motion by plotting $q/\sqrt{g'D^3}$, where $q$ is the discharge per unit width.
-The dashed curves in Fig.~\ref{fig:onset-lowRe}(a) show $q/\sqrt{g'D^3}$ at different times (blue to red represents increasing time), where each data point is obtained from an ensemble of ten simulations.
-Each data point with a nonzero $q$ means that that in at least half of the simulations the grains did not stop, and the value of $q$ represents the average of all simulations where grains were still in motion.
-The solid black curve is the steady-state discharge per unit width at the end of the simulation.
+The dashed curves in Fig.~\ref{fig:onset-highRe}(a) show $q/\sqrt{g'D^3}$ at different times (blue to red represents increasing time), where each data point is obtained from an ensemble of ten simulations using S-1 settings.
+Each data point with a nonzero $q$ means that in at least half of the simulations the grains did not stop, and the value of $q$ represents the average of all simulations where grains were still in motion.
+The solid black curve represents the steady state grain flux (measured at the end of the simulation).
 If in at least half of the simulations, the grains stopped, we measure the average time $t_s$ that it took the grains to stop moving.
-Figure~\ref{fig:onset-lowRe}(b) shows $(t_s-t_{s,0})\sqrt{g'/D}$ plotted versus $\Theta$, where $t_{s,0}$ is the stopping time for $\Theta\rightarrow 0$.
-The black curve with filled square markers represents the data for the quadratic drag law, and the red curve with open circle markers represents the data for the linear drag law with $e_n=0.9$.
-The stopping time diverges and $q$ tends to zero at roughly the same value of $\Theta=\Theta_c^l\approx 0.28$.
-All data shown in Fig.~\ref{fig:onset-lowRe} are insensitive to $e_n$ and to the form of the drag law.
-At ${\rm Re}_*\ll 1$, the dynamics for linear and quadratic drag laws are the same, and thus good agreement for $\Theta_c$ is expected in this regime.
-Additionally, we find that all data shown in Fig.~\ref{fig:onset-lowRe} are insensitive to ${\rm Re}_*$ for ${\rm Re}_*\ll 1$, provided that time scales are normalized by the viscous time $\tau_\nu$.
-This means that $q$ scales with $v_0$ in this regime, since mobile grains quickly equilibrate to the local fluid speed.
+Figure~\ref{fig:onset-highRe}(b) shows $(t_s-t_{s,0})\sqrt{g'/D}$ plotted versus $\Theta$ for quadratic drag (S-1 settings) and linear drag (S-3 settings).
+Figure~\ref{fig:onset-highRe}(c) shows $q$ versus $\Theta$ for quadratic and linear drag.
+We find that $q$ tends to zero and $t_s$ diverges at roughly the same value of $\Theta$.
+As $e_n\rightarrow 0$ for linear drag, the critical $\Theta$ approaches the value for the quadratic drag law, $\Theta=\Theta_c^h\approx 0.11$.